ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 Constructing the **TxIn** and adding it to the transaction is the answer to the "from where" question.
 Constructing the **TxOut** and adding it to the transaction is the answer to the remaining ones.

-> The donation address of this book is: [1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB](https://blockchain.info/address/1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB)
+> The donation address of this book is: [1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB](https://www.smartbit.com.au/address/1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB)
 This money goes into Nicolas' "Coffee and Sushi Wallet" that will keep him fed and compliant while writing the rest of the book.
 If you succeed in completing this challenge on the MainNet you will be able to find your contribution among the **Hall of the Makers** on [http://n.bitcoin.ninja/](http://n.bitcoin.ninja/) \(ordered by generosity\).

-To get the our MainNet address:
+To get our MainNet address:
 ```cs
 var hallOfTheMakersAddress = new BitcoinPubKeyAddress("1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB");
 ```

-Or if you are working on the TestNet, send the TestNet coins to [our TestNet address](https://live.blockcypher.com/btc-testnet/address/mzp4No5cmCXjZUpf112B1XWsvWBfws5bbB/).
+Or if you are working on TestNet, send the TestNet coins to any address.
+I used [mzp4No5cmCXjZUpf112B1XWsvWBfws5bbB](https://testnet.smartbit.com.au/address/mzp4No5cmCXjZUpf112B1XWsvWBfws5bbB).

 ```cs
 var hallOfTheMakersAddress = BitcoinAddress.Create("mzp4No5cmCXjZUpf112B1XWsvWBfws5bbB", Network.TestNet);